mattyr/flynn-pgbackups/README.md

 - AWS_ACCESS_KEY_ID [required] - from your created AWS credentials
 - AWS_SECRET_ACCESS_KEY [required] - from your created AWS credentials
+- S3_BUCKET [required] - the bucket to store backups in
 - CONTROLLER_KEY [required] - can be obtained with
   ```bash
   flynn -a controller env | grep AUTH_KEY